janklab/SLF4M/doc/UserGuide.md

 I chose Log4j as the back end because it's what ships with Matlab: Matlab includes the Log4j JARs and the SLF4J-to-Log4j binding, so it's already active, and it's hard to swap out another back end.
 (I probably would have chosen `logback` if I had my druthers.)

-Matlab's internals don't seem to make much use of logging, even though they've bundled it.
+Matlab's internals don't seem to make much use of SLF4J/Log4j logging, even though they've bundled it with Matlab.
 But some of the third-party JARs they redistributed use it.
 Turn the levels up to `TRACE` and see what happens.

 Aside from the `dispstr` formatting, everything is done purely in terms of the underlying SLF4J interface, so SLF4M is compatible with any other code or tools that use SLF4J or Log4j.